maxx1128/snappy-personal-site/_posts/2020-03-17-feeling-the-fear.md

 And those only cover the commonplace horrors we rarely think of each day.

-Pining for a sense of normality and stability is pointless, as it don't exist.
+Pining for a sense of normality and stability is pointless, as it doesn't exist.
 At best we have the illusion of it.
 That's comforting but is at odds with reality.
 So keeping that illusion going is a constant source of anxiety and fear pulling at our lives.
 Even if we did somehow reach that "normal," we'd get used to it.
 We'd pine for a new "normal" above what we had, via hedonic adaptation.
 Clinging to "normal" and "routine" is an endless, draining quest and a recipe for misery.

 So I'm reminding myself that coronavirus isn't a disruption from what's "normal."
 It's one of the many parts of life I have little control over.
 I'm just riding the wave of chaos the Earth is serving up.
 It's not always good, and it's not always bad, but it always is what it is.